Skip to main content

 In some cases, a man’s total testosterone level may fall into a borderline or “gray area” range, typically between 230 and 350 ng/dL.
 He may also present with clear and significant symptoms of androgen deficiency.
 In these situations, total testosterone alone may not be providing a complete picture of his hormonal status.

 SHBG acts like a hormonal transport vehicle, carrying testosterone through the bloodstream but keeping it inactive.
 The level of SHBG in the body can be influenced by various factors, including age, obesity, insulin resistance, and liver function.
-When SHBG is high, it binds more testosterone, leaving less available for the body to use.
+When SHBG is high, it binds more testosterone, leaving less free testosterone available for the body to use.

 A man could have a normal total testosterone level, but if his SHBG is very high, his free testosterone could be quite low, leading to symptoms.
 Conversely, a man with low SHBG might have a low-ish total testosterone but a perfectly adequate free testosterone level.